 Breaking news, the Berner Oberland Pass…has taken a pretty serious hit.
-Earlier this year we brought you an update sharing how this already-amazing Swiss train pass had just gotten even better.
+Last year we brought you an update sharing how this already-amazing Swiss train pass had just gotten even better.
 But here we are less than a year later, unfortunately bringing you bad news this time.

 We’re gonna tell you everything that’s changed, including two really great improvements, and help you consider your options if you were going to buy this train pass for your trip to the Jungfrau Region.
 But no need to waste time, let’s jump right in.